Nonradial oscillations of stratified neutron stars with solid crusts: Mode characterization and tidal resonances in coalescing binaries: Summary and discussions

 For asymmetric NS–NS binaries, our conclusions remain largely unaffected, as the typical mass ratio lies within the range of $\sim 1\text{--}2$, and the mode energy given in \cref{eq:E_mode} should be on the same order.
 In contrast, for NS–BH binaries with the BH mass of about $10\,M_{\odot}$, the mass ratio is much higher.
 This leads to the suppression of the mode energy after resonance by approximately one order of magnitude.
 Moreover, due to the substantially lower merger frequency compared to NS–NS binaries, the $s$-modes may no longer be resonantly excited, and the amplitude of the nonresonantly excited $f$-modes is reduced by several orders of magnitude.
 As a result, crust breaking is less likely to occur in NS–BH binaries, or if it does occur, it happens very close to the merger.

 Our work represents a step toward more realistic modeling of dynamical tides in binary NSs.
 In this study, we mainly establish the formalism using a single EOS, and there remains a lot to be done.
 For example, as is well known, the frequencies and tidal overlap integrals of $g$-, $i$-, and $s$-modes depend sensitively on nuclear parameters near saturation density.
-A systematic investigation of these dependencies is crucial for clarifying the disappearance of the $i$-mode, verifying the tensions in the predicted frequencies and tidal overlaps of $i$-modes compared to Refs.~\cite{Tsang:2011ad,Pan:2020tht,Zhu:2022pja}, assessing the role of $g$-mode resonances, and evaluating crust breaking triggered by both resonant and nonresonant excitations.
+A systematic investigation of these dependencies is crucial for clarifying the disappearance of the $i$-mode, verifying the tensions in the predicted frequencies and tidal overlaps of $i$-modes compared to Refs.~\cite{Tsang:2011ad,Pan:2020tht,Zhu:2022pja}, assessing the role of $g$-mode resonances, and evaluating crust breaking triggered by both resonant and nonresonant excitations. \reply{It is worthwhile to note that, once the crustal strain exceeds the elastic limit, plastic flow may occur, converting oscillation energy into thermal one~\cite{Baym:1971ApJ,Kochanek:1992ApJ,Pan:2020tht,Zhu:2022pja}.
+It will be interesting to examine how different oscillation modes contribute to such heating.}